United States Dental Devices Market Analysis by Mordor Intelligence

 Dental Clinics held 63.67% of expenditure in 2024 and are pacing a 6.41% CAGR.
 Subscription-based practice-management suites bundle digital imaging, cloud storage, and AI analytics, giving clinics predictable costs and accelerating uptake.
 Approximately 1,304 clinics operate nationwide, with California (252), Texas (118), and Washington (116) forming dense adoption corridors.

 Hospitals serve as early adopters of robot-assisted implant placement and offer high-volume test beds for emergent technologies.
 Academic & Research Institutes, supported by record National Institute of Dental and Craniofacial Research funding for 689 projects in 2024, validate prototypes and accelerate translational pathways.
-This collaboration feeds a steady product pipeline, sustaining innovation across the United States dental equipment market.
+This collaboration feeds a steady product pipeline, sustaining innovation across the United States dental device market.

 Note: Segment shares of all individual segments available upon report purchase